Mid-Atlantic Regional Spaceport: Launch Pad 0A (LP-0A)

+The launch pad resumed flight operations with the Cygnus CRS OA-5 mission on October 17, 2016.

+In March 2021, Rocket Lab announced that they would launch their upcoming medium-lift launch vehicle Neutron from LP-0A, with the initial launch planned for as early as 2024.
+However, Rocket Lab later opted to construct their own Neutron launch site between Pad 0B and Pad 0C.

+In August 2022, Northrop Grumman announced that they plan to transition from the 200-series to the 300-series of Antares, as the Russian invasion of Ukraine in February ended the production of the Russian-designed and Ukrainian-built RD-181 used as the first stage engine.
+As a result, LP-0A and surrounding facilities would require moderate renovations in order to support the upgraded rocket's larger first stage to be produced by Firefly Aerospace.
+As part of the renovation, Firefly also announced that the facility will become an East Coast launch site of their own Firefly Alpha lifter upon the pad's completion, helping support existing operations from SLC-2W at Vandenberg Space Force Base and future operations at SLC-20 at Cape Canaveral.
+In addition, Firefly and Northrop Grumman plans for LP-0A to support the launching and landing of their Antares successor currently in development, Eclipse.

 Following the Cygnus NG-19 launch in August 2023, Pad 0A was taken offline for the pad and facilities to be upgraded to support the new Antares 330 rocket, which will have approximately twice the thrust as its predecessor, Antares 230+.
 The pad and transporter erector must accept the wider diameter of the new first stage, and the HIF must be lengthened.
 In addition, the complex is being upgraded to support the future Northrop Grumman Eclipse alongside Firefly Aerospace, based on the Antares 330 but sporting a liquid-fueled second stage.

 For sound suppression and cooling the pad during launches, there is a 307 ft-tall water tower.